qualiascript/datra/datra_maps.md

 wide pushout of representable DaTra sets, by the universal property and cartography axiom, it is the result of the incorporation of the coproduct of the pushout targets defined as follows: it is the incorporation with the minimal pagination on the chart containing the collection of orders that navigate by the minimal pagination of each component in the pushout's targets.
-By the Density Theorem, as coproducts and pushouts preserve representability, all DaTra sets are representable.
+As DaTra sets are atomic and cocomplete, they form a presheaf category, and as such, by the Density Theorem, as coproducts and pushouts preserve representability, all DaTra sets are representable.

 I.6.4.
 The **DaTra Free Functor** `DaTraFree : DomSet -> DaTra` sets domanial sets to the DaTra sets whose region set has cardinality `1`, and whose unique arrow is the given domanial set.
 The **DaTra Forgetful Functor**